nao-kawano/ritsu-scheduler/docs/message-format.md

   - Returned for "JOIN", "READY", "DONE".
   - Indicates that the request is invalid or the server is in an invalid state.
   - Except for "JOIN" errors, The client must send "EXIT" to the server and exit.

+## MessageID

+- The client assigns an arbitrary ID to each request.
+  - The same ID is used for retransmissions.
+  - Different IDs are assigned to different requests (e.g., incrementing).
+- The server includes the ID of the corresponding request in the response.
+- The client checks the ID in the response:
+  - Discards responses that do not match the expected response.
+  - This allows discarding duplicate responses from previous requests when the sequence has advanced.

+- NOTE:
+  - Messages are exchanged sequentially, one at a time.
+  - A single digit is used because it is sufficient to distinguish each message from the previous one.

 EOF